 This pie is delicious!
-Learn how to make a Lemon Ricotta Pie with a Ritz Cracker Crust, a light and refreshing lemon pie.
-Make ahead to enjoy the next day!
+Our Lemon Ricotta Pie with a Ritz Cracker Crust is a light and refreshing lemon pie made with ricotta cheese, eggs, lemon juice, and more!
+We love it served for spring holidays, like Easter and Mother’s Day.
+Make the cracker crust ahead if you need to.
+Make the pie and enjoy the next day!

 looking down on a whole ricotta lemon pie